cargoxplorer/.github/profile/README.md

 1. Visit our [official website](https://www.cargoxplorer.com) for more information.
 2. Contact our sales team for a demo and pricing information.
 3. Check out our [documentation](https://docs.cargoxplorer.com) for detailed guides and API references.

-## System Requirements

-- Modern web browser (Chrome, Firefox, Safari, Edge)
-- Internet connection
-- For on-premise installations, please refer to our technical specifications document.

 ## Support and Community

 - [Support Portal](https://support.cargoxplorer.com)
 - [Community Forum](https://community.cargoxplorer.com)
 - [FAQ](https://www.cargoxplorer.com/faq)

-## Contributing

-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License

 CargoXplorer is proprietary software.
 Please contact our sales team for licensing information.